-- The Cambridge Colleges guarantee you College-owned accommodation for three years, and many provide for fourth-year students too.
+- The Cambridge Colleges guarantee most students College-owned accommodation for three years, and many provide for fourth-year students too.
 As such, all single undergraduates are expected to live in College-owned accommodation in Cambridge where possible.

 - If you need or want any medical or personal support, the Colleges have a number of staff (such as a College nurse, welfare officer, chaplain or a College-based counsellor) who can offer you advice and help.